 WHAT EXACTLY IS FIBROMYALGIA?

-Fibromyalgia is a set of symptoms including widespread tenderness and pain points on the skin surface.
+Fibromyalgia is a condition that can cause a range of systemic symptoms including widespread tenderness and pain points on the skin surface and in muscles and joints.
 Other symptoms include an increases susceptibility to pain, fatigue, widespread aches and pains, sensitivity to temperatures, tingling on the skin as well as sleeping problems.